 - Work in both two-dimensions (2D) and three-dimensions (3D).

-Administrators can define different behaviors for parcel types by applying different topology rules and attribute rules to the parcel types and their subtypes.
-For example, overlapping parcels can be configured as an error for certain parcel types but allowed for other parcel types or subtypes.
-The parcel fabric topology can be validated against these rules to assess data quality.
-Rule errors are visualized on the map as error features.
+Administrators can define behaviors for parcel types by applying different topology rules and attribute rules to the parcel types.
+For example, overlapping parcels can be configured as an error for certain parcel types but allowed for other parcel types.
+The parcel fabric topology can be validated using these rules to assess data quality.
+Topology rule errors are visualized on the map as error features.

 Branch versioning enables enhanced editor tracking, in which every edit is tracked by date and time including which users delete features in a version.
-In addition, edits can be validated against parcel rules, topology rules, and attributes.
+In addition, edits can be validated using topology rules and attribute rules.

 Track history and parcel lineage

 Parent parcels are saved as historic after edits such as splits or merges.
 In addition, by capturing the legal record that created or retired a parcel, parcel lineage can be tracked in both directions.